An already

 it will require.
 This provides a very clear

-definition of the church floor plan the should buy or create.
+definition of the church plan the should buy or create.
 Without this

 objective understanding, design or plan selection is based on